genidma/teatime-accessibility/README.md

 ./teatime-accessible.sh --duration 30
 ```

-This eliminates the need to manually adjust the timer duration each time you start the application.
+This eliminates the need to manually adjust the timer duration, each time you start the application.

 ### Configuration
 Settings are automatically saved to `~/.config/teatime/settings.json` including: